ViannisAlmonte/viannisalmonte.github.io/README.md

 My name is Viannis Almonte.
-I am currently a sophomore at Lehigh University and am a double major in Poiltical Science and Journalism.
+I am currently a sophomore at Lehigh University and am a Poiltical Science and Journalism double major.
 My hometown is New Jersey and am bilingual.